Are you affected by online hate?

 • Lives can be destroyed if reputations are irrevocably damaged.

-The study “#Hate online: The creeping attack on our democracy” by the Institute for Democracy and Civil Society (IDZ) from 2019 presents alarming figures on the consequences of hate on public discourse.
-It shows very precisely what impact online hate has on the respondents:
+The study ‘Lauter Hass – leiser Rückzug’ by us, Das NETTZ, Gesellschaft für Medienpädagogik und Kommunikationskultur and Neue deutsche Medienmacher*innen as part of the competence network against hate on the internet presents alarming figures on the consequences of hate on public discourse.
+It shows very precisely what impact digital hate has on respondents:

-are less likely to express their political opinion due to digital violence.
+are less likely to express their political opinions due to digital violence.

 think that hate jeopardises diversity online because it intimidates and represses people.